iroko-framework/iroko-framework-ewe/docs/terms/accessLevel/limited-initiated-only.md

 **Type:**
 skos:Concept

+**Preferred label:**
+Limited - Initiated Only

 **In scheme:**
 https://iroko-framework.github.io/iroko-ewe-module/terms/accessLevel

-**Preferred label:**
-Limited Initiated-Only

 ---

 ## Definition

-May be published and redistributed without restriction.
+May be shared only among initiated members or formally authorized participants.

 ---

 ## Scope note

-This designation indicates that the associated field contains non-sensitive information suitable for open dissemination.
-It does not imply absence of attribution requirements.
+Used for culturally bounded knowledge appropriate for circulation within initiated or authorized contexts.
+Procedural detail is excluded.

 ---